jeffwecan/pixelbook-config/README.md

 ## Installation

-1. Clone this repository
+1. Clone this repository.
 2. Run `./bootstrap.sh` to install ansible and a basic ansible inventory file.
+3. Uncomment and update the variables in `config-options.yaml` to taste.
-3. Run `ansible-playbook pixelbook.yml` to install standard applications and configuration.
+4. Run `ansible-playbook pixelbook.yml` to install standard applications and configuration.